Kawhi Leonard: 2018–19: Second NBA championship and Finals MVP

 The Raptors continued their 2019 NBA playoffs march against the top-seeded Milwaukee Bucks.
-In Game 3 of the Eastern Conference Finals, Leonard scored 36 points, including eight in the second overtime, to help the Raptors beat Milwaukee 118–112 to cut the Bucks' series lead to 2–1.
-In Game 5, he helped the Raptors take a 3–2 lead with 35 points on five 3-pointers to go with seven rebounds and nine assists in a 105–99 win.
-In Game 6, he had 27 points and 17 rebounds to lead the Raptors into the NBA Finals for the first time with a 100–94 victory.
-Leonard put an exclamation point on the conference victory with a huge dunk on Giannis Antetokounmpo that was set up by a Kyle Lowry steal.
+In game 3 of the Eastern Conference finals, Leonard scored 36 points, including eight in the second overtime, to help the Raptors beat Milwaukee 118–112 to cut the Bucks' series lead to 2–1.
+In game 5, he helped the Raptors take a 3–2 lead with 35 points on five 3-pointers to go with seven rebounds and nine assists in a 105–99 win.
+In game 6, he had 27 points and 17 rebounds to lead the Raptors into the NBA Finals for the first time with a 100–94 victory.
+Leonard put an exclamation point on the conference victory with a huge dunk on 2019 NBA MVP Giannis Antetokounmpo that was set up by a Kyle Lowry steal.

 Leonard led the Raptors into the 2019 Finals on the back of what was being described as an all-time great NBA playoff performance.
-In Game 2, Leonard had 34 points and 14 rebounds in a 109–104 loss to the Golden State Warriors.
-Leonard helped the Raptors take a 3–1 series lead with 36 points and 12 rebounds in a 105–92 Game 4 win on the road in Oakland.
-In Game 6, he scored 22 points in a 114–110 win to help lift the Raptors to a 4–2 series victory in claiming his second NBA championship.
+In game 2, Leonard had 34 points and 14 rebounds in a 109–104 loss to the Golden State Warriors.
+Leonard helped the Raptors take a 3–1 series lead with 36 points and 12 rebounds in a 105–92 game 4 win on the road in Oakland.
+In game 6, he scored 22 points in a 114–110 win to help lift the Raptors to a 4–2 series victory in claiming his second NBA championship.
 He was subsequently named NBA Finals MVP for the second time, becoming just the third Finals MVP to have won the award with two teams, joining LeBron James and Kareem Abdul-Jabbar.
 He is also the first person to win Finals MVP with a team from each conference.
 Leonard scored 732 points during the 2019 playoffs; this was the third-best scoring total for a single NBA postseason in league history, behind only LeBron James (748, 2018) and Michael Jordan (759, 1992).